Specific Examples of Resident Research

 In other studies, Lara and Darius collaborate on diseases that share both hematologic and neurological problems, such as the lysosomal storage disorders (Hum Mol Gen).
 Following their research and clinical interests, Lara began a Hematology/Oncology Fellowship this year and Darius joined the Child Neurology Residency after graduating from the BCRP.

 As an MD/PhD student at Yale, recent resident Emily Bucholz studied socio-demographic disparities in health outcomes and quantified the long-term impact of quality metrics on patient life expectancy.
 She continued her work in quality measurement as a pediatric resident in the Integrated Research Pathway (IRP) studying pediatric readmissions under the mentorship of Dr. Mark Schuster and Dr. Jay Berry.
-Her work focuses on characterizing the timing and causes of pediatric readmissions as well as the association of pediatric and adult readmissions and trends over time.
+Her work focused on characterizing the timing and causes of pediatric readmissions as well as the association of pediatric and adult readmissions and trends over time.
 The goal of this research was to better understand when children are at greatest risk of readmission, how patterns of readmission vary by index diagnoses and causes of readmission, and whether large-scale readmission efforts in adult populations have had an effect on pediatric readmissions.
 In addition, she continued to investigate socio-demographic disparities in health outcomes among children with single ventricle heart disease and disparities in cardiovascular risk factor awareness among young adults.
 She has been awarded young investigator awards by both the American Heart Association and the American College of Cardiology; and more recently, her work evaluating the relationship between hospital performance and patient life expectancy (N Engl J Med) was awarded one of the Top 10 Clinical Research Achievement Awards of 2017 by the Clinical Research Forum.